TylerWisniewski/tylerwisniewski.github.io/cev.md

 toc_icon: "heart"

 ---
-Cornell Electric Vehicles (CEV) is a student-run team building autonomous, hyper-efficient electric cars.
-We operated like a startup to produce industry-grade vehicles.
+Cornell Electric Vehicles (CEV) is a student-run team dedicated to building autonomous, hyper-efficient electric cars.
+We operated with the agility of a startup to produce industry-grade vehicles.

-We placed highly at Shell Eco-Marathon Americas and pushed the limits of emergent tech, specifically working to integrate level 2 autonomy to keep the team on the bleeding edge.
+We placed highly at Shell Eco-Marathon Americas and worked at the limits of emergent technology.
+We focused on integrating Level 2 autonomy into our vehicles to keep the team at the leading edge of innovation.

 Our team's website is [https://www.cornellelectricvehicles.org/](https://www.cornellelectricvehicles.org/).